TGillispie/api-util-browser/README.md

 # Clone the project first then...
 cd project
 npm install
+# pnpm is recommended for a better package management experience.

 # Add any required keys or credentials to the config.
 # edit the src/state/global.mjs